-What is Gate Valve?
+Gate Valves: What is a Gate Valve?
 Working Principle & Function

 When a Gate Valve opens, it removes a barrier from the liquid's path of travel.
 When completely opened, a gate valve takes up very little space along the axis of a pipe and barely inhibits the flow of fluid.
 The faces of most gates are wedge-shaped, however they can also be parallel.
 It is typically utilized to entirely stop the fluid flow or allow full flow in pipelines when fully open.
 Wedge design, rubber quality, external corrosion protection, tight construction, stem sealing and bonnet/body sealing, and general performance are five variables to consider while making the proper option.